 - Create a place that is welcoming by improving currently hostile environments through a combination of new landscaping, street furniture, planting and wayfinding,

 - Make changes that communicate the process of renewal underway in the area, signalling the start of significant change, whist giving immediate benefit to existing local communities, station staff and those who travel through the station, and

 - Celebrate local identity and heritage, including that of the railways.

-The proposals include new raised planters, utilising reclaimed concrete railway sleepers, along the main approach road to the ticket office.
-Banners are to be installed on lighting columns, designed by local arts organisation Abundance Arts and featuring the work of young people from the area.
+The interventions include new raised planters, utilising reclaimed concrete railway sleepers, along the main approach road to the ticket office.
+Banners have been installed on lighting columns, designed by local arts organisation Abundance Arts and featuring the work of young people from the area.
 The designs for the public realm were also developed through workshops with young people at a local College and community engagement events.
-Outside the ticket office entrance, a new canopy and community noticeboards are proposed.
-New planters a in the square to the upper-level ticket office will supplement existing planters in the square and on the platforms that are tended by a local community gardening group.
-The project is due to be delivered in Spring 2022.
+Outside the ticket office entrance, a new canopy and community noticeboards have been delivered.
+New planters a in the square to the upper-level ticket office supplement existing planters in the square and on the platforms that are tended by a local community gardening group.